JeremyWurbs/transformers/README.md

 Here each dot is an input image, colored by which of the ten digit classes it belongs to.
 Each individual plot shows the representation of every image in the MNIST test set.
-Here the general look of the PCA plots for the inputs and outputs are as we might expect— the input PCA plots do not change at all, while the PCA plot for the output starts out fairly randomized (though with some correlations still clearly present), while by the end of training the output PCA is highly
+The general look of the PCA plots for the inputs and outputs are as we might expect— the input PCA plots do not change at all, while the PCA plot for the output starts out fairly randomized (though with some correlations still clearly present), while by the end of training the output PCA is highly